microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Relaunch VS Code to start dev container](22-reload-starting.png)

-Once our container is built, we can see we have all the same files, but now the bottom left indicator reads, "Dev Container: Python 3,” signifying we’re inside our container.
+Once our container is built, we can see we have all the same files, but now the bottom-left indicator reads, "Dev Container: Python 3,” signifying we’re inside our container.
 We can run our code with ease, regardless of which version of Python (if any) we have installed on our local machine!

 ![Run Python code in dev container](24-run-code.png)

 ### Creating and sharing assignments

 Now that you have a dev container, you can upload it to a repository so that your students can access it for their assignments.
-You can include assignment instructions in a README, as well as any base or template code needed for the assignment, and a .devcontainer file so that they all have a consistent development experience.
+You can include assignment instructions in a README, as well as any base or template code needed for the assignment, and a .devcontainer folder so that they all have a consistent development experience.
 All of these files can be uploaded as a single repo.

 Make sure you have [Git installed](https://git-scm.com/downloads).
 You can [initialize a new Git repository](https://code.visualstudio.com/docs/editor/versioncontrol#_initialize-a-repository) from your container project in VS Code.
 Alternatively, you can use `git init` from your project’s directory in the command line.